 - History of Colorado Law Clinics

-American Indian Law Clinic – As one of the first American Indian law clinics in the nation, students gain faculty-supervised experience providing legal assistance in a variety of matters, including tribal sovereignty, child welfare, preservation of tribal identity, employment discrimination, public benefits, preservation of Native lands, and more.
+American Indian Law Clinic – As one of the first American Indian law clinics in the nation, students gain faculty-supervised experience providing legal assistance in a variety of domestic and international matters, including tribal sovereignty, preservation of tribal identity, employment discrimination, preservation of Native lands and resources, and more.

 Civil Practice Clinic – Students represent clients in employment law/wage claims.